rprouse/MainframeMayhem/res/story/storyline.md

 # Mainframe Mayhem Storyline

-Hello Spark, you are the trusty computer repair bot for the Quantum Apex mainframe computer.
-Your job is to keep the computer in good repair and the bits flowing freely.
+Welcome Spark!
+You are the dedicated repair bot of the Quantum Apex mainframe.

-There has been a disaster in mainframe land.
-A massive earthquake has shaken many of the chips out of their sockets.
-All systems are offline and the data has stopped flowing.

-Spark, you are the only hope for the citizens of mainframe land.
-Only you can get the Quantum Apex running again.
-To reboot the system, you must put each of chips back in their socket.

-Work one circuitboard at a time and push each of the chips back into their sockets.
-As each chip is placed, it will light up green.
-You can push chips, but you cannot pull them, so plan your moves carefully.
+Your mission: ensure seamless operation and maintain the flow of data.

+Disaster strikes!
+An unprecedented earthquake has dislodged chips, plunging the mainframe into chaos.
+Systems down, data halted.

+You Spark, are mainframe land's beacon of hope.
+The Quantum Apex's reboot rests on your circuits.
+Your task: reseat every chip into its rightful socket.

+Tackle one circuitboard at a time, nudging chips back into place.
+A correct placement ignites a green glow.
+Remember, chips can be pushed but not pulled.
+Strategy is key.

 D-Pad: Moves
 A button: Undo one move